kbuzsaki/zdefense/reports/week4.md

 - Began implementing primitive sprite movement (atm only right movement) based on draw methods learned in lecture (i.e. stack POPing and preshifted spritemaps).
+- Combined previous work on flashing cursor and map loading functionality into a single program, 'build_towers'
-- Combined cursor and map loader functionality into 'build_towers' program, which can also set the current cell (highlighted by the cursor) to a tower tile on button press.
+- Iterated on cursor design and map design
+- Added a "build tower" function where the current cell (highlighted by the cursor) is set to a tower tile on button press.

 ### Plans for next week